 Frequently asked questions

-What types of injuries can be treated by physio?
+What types of injuries do we treat?

 • Canine hip dysplasia